 Amendments to the Development Code are processed as legislative decisions.
 Legislative decisions are non-project decisions made by the City Council under its authority to establish policies and regulations.
-The Planning Commission is the review authority for legislative decisions and is responsible for holding an open record public hearing on proposed Development Code amendments and making a recommendation to the City Council on each amendment.
-The Planning Commission held a public hearing on the proposed development code amendments on May 16, 2013.
+The Planning Commission is the review authority for legislative decisions and is responsible for holding an open record Public Hearing on the official docket of proposed Development Code Amendments and making a recommendation to the City Council on each amendment.